Offerings

 Mindfulness through Movement

-Mindfulness Through Movement is a contemporary approach to classical Buddhist practice: kaya-nupassana - awareness of body.
+Mindfulness Through Movement is a contemporary approach to the classical Buddhist practice of kaya-nupassana (Pali) - awareness of body.
 Offered fortnightly, these sessions employ both a micro and macro lens in the observation of gentle movement sequences of the body: initially, a micro lens enabling attention to detail, observing associated sensations in the muscular-skeletal response of the active physical body; subsequently, a macro lens to discern overall body-mind arisings of experience in the resting body; for instance, direct experience of qualities such as centeredness, groundedness or openness.
 This focused, mindful way of working establishes deep bodily and mental calm and shifts unhelpful habitual bodily formations, associated emotions and mindstates.
 With ongoing practice, experiences of greater clarity of mind, enhanced self-awareness and increased responsiveness arise that can be further cultivated in everyday life.

-By Donation.
+By donation.

 Please register in advance: contact@openpathmeditation.com.au